sriram-nappa/QuizletCards-ND/README.md

 # QuizletCards (FlashCards)
 This is my version of *Flashcards* project for Udacity React Nano degree.

+# Description
+A mobile application that allows users to study collections of flashcards.
+The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+Optimized for both iOS and Android.

 ### Table of Contents
 * [Getting Started](#getting-started)
 * [Prerequisites](#prerequisites)